stemey/baucis/README.md

       urlRoot: '/bars'
     });

-Use middleware for security, etc.  Middleware is plain old Connect/Express middleware, so it can be used with pre-existing modules like `passport`.
+Use plain old Connect/Express middleware, including pre-existing modules like `passport`.
 For example, set the `all` option to add middleware to be called before all the model's API routes.

     baucis.rest({
-      schema: Vegetable,
       singular: 'vegetable',
       all: function (request, response, next) {
         if (request.isAuthenticated()) return next();